-A shell building refers to the basic framework of a structure, lacking internal finishes and functional features such as walls, fixtures, or HVAC systems.
-This bare structure provides tenants with the flexibility to customize the build-out process according to their specific needs and preferences.
+A shell structure refers to the basic framework of a building, lacking internal finishes and functional features such as walls, fixtures, or HVAC systems.
+This bare framework provides tenants with the flexibility to customize the build-out process according to their specific needs and preferences.

 When it comes to commercial facilities, there is more to consider than just walls and offices.
-There are several options for building out the space, and each shell classification can impact the construction process and cost.
+The choice of shell structure can significantly influence the construction process, costs, and the efficiency of your build-out.

 For example, if a tenant requires specific machinery placement, but the landlord installs a restroom in the shell, it can result in wasted funds as the restroom would need to be removed.
-By choosing the right shell, tenants can ensure that their money is invested in the exact features and finishes they desire.
+By selecting the right shell structure, tenants can ensure their investment goes directly toward the features and finishes they actually need.

 Cold Dark Shell